-Different forms of epilepsy affect people in different ways, and not every seizure has the same symptoms or progression.
-Because of this, not every individual experiences all of the seizure phases and symptoms we describe below.
+Please note: different forms of epilepsy affect people differently, and not every seizure has the same symptoms or even the same progression.
+Because of this, individual experiences with seizures may vary, meaning some people will not experience all of the stages or symptoms described below.

-Like the prodrome (mentioned above), not everyone with epilepsy has auras.
-For those who do, the specific symptoms vary depending on the seizure type, severity and affected brain region.
-Some common symptoms include the following:
+Like the prodrome, not everyone with epilepsy has auras.
+For those who do, the specific symptoms vary depending on seizure type, severity, and affected brain region.
+Some common symptoms include:

 An aura can remain localized or progress to other areas of the brain with the person’s awareness becoming impaired to varying degrees.
 The aura can also spread to both hemispheres of the brain, becoming a secondarily generalized seizure within seconds to minutes after onset (Falco-Walter et al., 2018).

-Following a seizure, there is a recovery period called the post-ictal phase.
-Some people recover immediately, while others require minutes to days to feel like they’re back at their baseline.
-The length of the post-ictal phase depends directly on the seizure type, severity, and region of the brain affected.
-Typical symptoms include the following:
+The recovery period following a seizure is called the post-ictal phase.
+Some people recover immediately, while others may require minutes (or days) to feel like they’re back at their baseline.
+The length of the post-ictal stage depends directly on the seizure type, severity, and region of the brain affected.
+Typical symptoms include: